 Whilst the housing supply requirement in the UAP relates only to the number of permissions granted, it is also useful to monitor how many of these permissions get built (are taken up) and the rate of take up over the 3 year life of permissions.
 As well as some permissions not being taken up, there is also a delay between planning permissions being granted and ability to put a spade in the ground due to the requirement for other consents, completing negotiations or legal drafting or simply awaiting the availability of a builder.
 Monitoring this rate of take up trend informs the nature of pipeline supply and how many dwellings this is likely to result in on the ground.
-This information is available for a 22 year period, but for ease of presentation only information since 1996 is shown in Figure 5.
-It shows that after 1 year of being granted planning permission approximately a tenth of permissions for residential development are taken up, after 2 years approximately two fifths of permissions are taken up and after 3 years over three fifths of permissions are taken up.
-These trends are considerably lower than observed in the past, which may be a reflection of the weakened housing market.
+This information is available for a 22 year period, but for ease of presentation only information since 1995 is shown in Figure 5.
+It shows that after 1 year of being granted planning permission approximately one quarter of permissions for residential development are taken up, after 2 years nearly half of permissions are taken up and after 3 years over two thirds of permissions are taken up.
+The trends for this quarter are back inline with those observed in the past, and when compared to last quarter may indicate a recovery in the housing market.